In a hurry?

 From Your Laptop

 VPNs can be tricky to find and set up, but it’s not as hard if you have the right tools.
-First, use a VPN service provider available for your computer or laptop type (Windows PC/Laptop).
+Here are a few tips about setting up your VPN for Thailand: first, use a VPN service provider available for your computer or laptop type (Windows PC/Laptop).

 Next, download their software from their website—most providers offer Windows, MacOSX, and Linux flavors.